joshuahamrick/ncformatter/SETUP.md

 ## 🚨 Important Notes

 - The Python function will take a few seconds to "warm up" on first use
-- Free Netlify tier includes 125,000 function calls per month
+- Free Vercel tier includes generous function execution limits
 - All Word document formatting is preserved exactly as it appears in the original

 ## 🔄 Migration from Old Version

 1. Replace `script.js` with `script-new.js` in your HTML
-2. Deploy to Netlify
+2. Deploy to Vercel
 3. Test with your Word documents
 4. Enjoy perfect formatting!